lavanet/lava/x/spec/README.md

 ### Extension

-this field defines an extansion for the api collection.
+this field defines an extension for the api collection.

 ```go
 type Extension struct {